-Our campus in Bergen is new and modern, located in an active and engaging student environment.
+Our campus in Bergen is located in new and modern premises.
+Here you will meet committed lecturers and an engaging student community.

 More and more students are choosing to study abroad.
 Many of them start by exploring countries and cities.
 But with over 15,000 business schools in the world, how do you choose?